pnnl/memgaze/share/machines/README-architecture.txt

   - Cache structure
 	- Change ratio of L2 and L3:
 	  - more high-speed private cache; less slow shared/contended cache
+      - L1 and L2 are core-private
       - 4x increase size for L2, double L2 bandwidth
-	  - reduce size of L3
+	  - reduce size of L3 (shared)
     - L2 remains non-inclusive (e.g., prefetch data into L1 that is not in L2)
     - L3 is non-inclusive (which is distinct from strict exclusive) Something in L1 or L2 may/may not be in L3